oldschoolgg/oldschoolbot/docs/src/content/docs/bso/getting-started.md

 ---
 title: "Getting Started with BSO"
-description: >-
-  This page is a guide for getting started on BSO if you're new to the bot.
-It is not an efficiency guide, or a guide designed for ironmen.
 sidebar:
   order: 1
 ---

-# Getting Started

 This guide assumes you have bought a minion (`/minion buy`) and have read the [OSB Starter Guide](https://wiki.oldschool.gg/getting-started/beginner-guide).
 Once you have mid-level equipment (Barrow's or Godwars equipment) and a few mid to high level stats (80s+), then you are done with the early game prep for BSO.\
 \